royfrancis/minty/README.md

 "networkD3", "leaflet", "crosstalk"))
 ```

+After installation, restart R/Rstudio.

 ## Using a Template

 The template for use can be accessed from within RStudio as shown below.
-Use this to prepare your own presentation slides.
+Use this to prepare your own document.

 `File > New File > R Markdown... > From Template > [name-of-template]`